thedivinememe/the-ultimeme/README.md

 # the-ultimeme
-## Most recent updates: new png diagram (still in comic sans, don't worry), example in readme utilizing nihilism and the golden rule
+## Most recent updates: sports, less narcissism

 I’ve been trying to figure out what topic to write this about, and it’s finally clicked: Language.
 Rules.
 Systems.
 Logic.